Best road-tax-free cars

 See the latest prices for used Hyundai Ioniq models on our sister site Buyacar.

-If it’s luxury you’re after, the new Mercedes E-Class has it in spades.
-You’ll have to go for a hybrid model registered before April 2017 to side-step road tax, though: while the least-polluting E-Class diesel engines are impressively economical, they didn’t qualify for free road tax under the old rules.
+If it’s luxury you’re after, then look no further than the new Mercedes E-Class, which has it in spades.
+In order to side-step road tax, you’ll need to go for a hybrid model registered before April 2017, though: while the least-polluting E-Class diesel engines are impressively economical, they didn’t qualify for free road tax under the old rules.
 With CO2 emissions of just 49g/km (or 57g/km if you choose AMG Line trim), the petrol-electric E350e hybrid easily qualifies and also avoids the London Congestion Charge.

 The 350e is far from the cheapest E-Class on the used market, but the running-costs savings it offers more than makes up for this.
 Performance is impressive on paper, with 0-62mph taking just 6.2 seconds – although trying to achieve this will make the E350e’s claimed 134.5mpg fuel economy a distant dream, and the 2.0-litre petrol engine sounds strained when you’re pushing on.
 Still, for wafting about in executive-style (tax-free) comfort and luxury, few cars match the E-Class’ sense of occasion; you can even charge it up at home and cover up to 20 miles on battery power alone.